shikolga/GetData/codebook.md

 ##Study design and data processing

 ###Collection of the raw data
-Raw data was accessed from the Coursersa website, where it was sources from the website representing data collected from the accelerometers from the Samsung Galaxy S smartphone: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Raw data was accessed from the Coursersa website, where it was sourced from the website representing data collected from the accelerometers from the Samsung Galaxy S smartphone: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Creating the tidy datafile